Table of Contents_

-Hold on to your printer for as long you want, providing that it is still in working condition.
-You may want to consider a replacement when it becomes slower-than-normal or when it starts making low-grade prints.
+Hold on to your printer for as long as you want, ensuring it is still working.
+You may want to consider a replacement when it becomes slower than normal or when it starts making low-grade prints.

 How is a printer’s lifetime determined?

 Many factors go into determining a printer’s assumed lifespan.
-This average lifespan is typically issued by the manufacturer itself.
+The manufacturer itself typically issues this average lifespan.

 STAT: Your ink cartridges should last 8 months in the printer or until you print the estimated yield of these cartridges which is a little below 150 pages. (source)